MichaelLarocca/blog-michael-jude-larocca/posts/2021/03-21/JobSearchAndInterviewTipsWithDylanIsrael.md

 When he applied to jobs in Tampa, Florida, he was only up against a dozen.

-He also noticed that he was getting a much higher volume of callbacks and responses from jobs he applied to that were posted within 24hours.
+He also noticed that he was getting a much higher volume of callbacks and responses from jobs he applied to that were posted within 24 hours.

 In time, when you have years of work history, projects, and presence, the jobs will start coming to you. **This is how Dylan landed the job at Amazon.
 They reached out to him!**   Dylan also has recruiters reaching out to him regularly.